ballet/ballet/docs/feature_engineering_guide.rst

 .. include:: fragments/feature-engineering-guide-first-feature.py
    :code: python

 This feature requests one input, the ``Lot Area`` column of the raw dataset.
-It's transformer is a simple identity map.
+It's transformer is given as ``None``, a value indicating the identity transformation.
+(This is equivalent to providing ``lambda df: df`` or :py:class:`ballet.eng.IdentityTransformer`.)
 Thus when the feature is executed as part of a pipeline, the transformer's fit and transform methods will be called receiving the one column as input.

 .. code-block:: python